Help us protect Louisiana's children. Call 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week.

 PROGRAM DESCRIPTION:

-Family Team Meetings bring together a family and interested people, like friends, neighbors and community members, with resources from child welfare, mental health, schools, and other helping agencies.
-These interested parties work together to learn what the family hopes to accomplish, set realistic and important goals, recognize and encourage the family's strengths, identify what the family needs, find solutions that build on the family's strengths and lead to necessary changes, make a plan for who will do what and when it will be done, and agree on the next steps.
-The purpose of Family Team Meetings is to keep children safe, promote children's well-being and support families.
+Family Team Meetings bring together a family and interested friends, neighbors and community members, with resources from child welfare, mental health, schools, and other helping agencies.
+These interested parties work together to learn what the family hopes to accomplish, set realistic goals, identify the family's needs, find solutions that build on the family's strengths, make a plan for who will do what and when, and agree on the next steps.

 • Building Trust.
-The facilitator explains the family team meeting process and answers any questions the family has about the meeting.
+The facilitator explains the family team meeting process and addresses any questions the family may have about the meeting.
 The facilitator meets with the family to listen and help tell their story, understand their concerns and goals, and hear what they hope to accomplish at the meeting.

 • Identifying Team Members.
-The family decides which supportive friends and community resources they would like to have at the meeting with the help of the facilitator.
+With the facilitator's help, the family decides which supportive friends and community resources they would like to have at the meeting.

 • Preparing the Family Team.
-The facilitator works with team members to reach an agreement on how they will participate on the team and what they can offer to the family in the meeting.
-Team members will help identify the family's strengths and keep the meeting positive and productive.
+The facilitator works with team members to reach an agreement on how they will participate and what they can offer the family.
+Team members help identify the family's strengths and remain positive and productive.

 • Working With the Team.
-During the meeting, the facilitator helps the team reach an agreement about the family's situation and opportunities, and create a strength-based plan for making agreed upon changes.
+During the meeting, the facilitator helps the team create a strength-based plan for making agreed-upon changes.
 All of this is done in an atmosphere of respect.

 • Maintaining the Family Team.
-After the family team meeting, the facilitator will help the team carry out the plan and evaluate progress made on the anticipated changes.
-The family or team members can call for a follow-up team meeting at any time if any part of the plan looks like it is not working or other concerns develop.
+After the family team meeting, the facilitator will help the team carry out the plan and track progress.
+The family or team members can call for a follow-up team meeting at any time if any part of the plan is not working or if other concerns develop.

 WHAT A FAMILY TEAM MEETING LOOKS LIKE